Artificial intelligence, or AI for short, isn't new, but recently, AI has taken over the creative world.

 If your readers aren't staying on your website to read reliable, credible, and helpful content, it'll result in a drop in search rankings, which have far-reaching repercussions for your business.

-Therefore, it's crucial to know the limitations of AI generated content and recognize the potential inaccuracies and biases when you use AI writers.
+Therefore, it's crucial to know the limitations of AI generated content and recognize the potential inaccuracies and biases when you use AI writing tools.

 And that's why human oversight and fact-checking of the AI created content is paramount and should not be skipped or underestimated.